Iraq draft budget intensifies Kurd oil export row

 A delegation led by Kurdish Prime Minister Nechirvan Barzani was due to visit Baghdad for talks to ease the dispute, which is rooted in disagreement over how to exploit Iraq’s vast oil resources and share the proceeds.

-Kurdistan used to export crude to Turkey through a pipeline controlled by Baghdad, but stopped the flow one year ago in response to the central government’s withholding of payments to oil companies operating in the northern enclave.
+Kurdistan used to export crude to Turkey through a pipeline controlled by Baghdad, but exports via that channel dried up one year ago due to a row over payments for companies operating in the northern enclave.

-Baghdad said it would not pay because the KRG had failed to meet an export target of 250,000 bpd.

 Since then, the Kurds have been trucking smaller quantities of crude to Turkey and collecting the revenues directly, whilst laying their own independent pipeline, which was completed late last year.